pikakid98-games/markipliers-mansion-demo/README.md

+> [!NOTE]
+> This repo does NOT include any preset code or assets from RPG Maker VX Ace.
+Only new code made specifically for/or used in the game.
+Meaning that I downloaded it from somewhere.
+I hopefully gave credit.
+To work around this, Simply create a blank project with RPG Maker VX Ace and decompile the code and drop it in..
+It should be identical..
+And if not, then it should be similar enough to not break everything
+>
 # Markiplier's Mansion {DEMO}
 An old Markiplier fan game that I created with RPG Maker VX Ace and started with the lite version